vagebnd/runtype/docs/usage/modifying-resources.md

 # Modifiers

-Modifiers enable you to set properties on a resource or model that we can't detect automatically.
+Modifiers enable you to set properties on a Laravel Resource or model that we can't detect automatically.

 Consider the following example: